Keysight/pan-demo-tool/README.md

 # Deploy the setup (AWS)

-A shell script `pan_demo_setup.sh` will deploy entire topology and configure test for ready to run.
+A shell script, `pan_demo_setup.sh`, will deploy the entire topology and configure a test that is ready for run.

 ```
-pan_demo_setup --deploy-aws
+pan_demo_setup.sh --deploy-aws
 ```
 # Destroy the setup (AWS)